Pavana-karanth/confirmation-bias/README.md

-# confirmation-bias

-# 🧠 Confirmation Bias Detection in Media using NLP
+# Confirmation Bias Detection in Media using NLP

 An NLP-powered tool aimed at identifying **confirmation bias** in digital media content, such as news articles, editorials, and blog posts.
 This system helps promote media literacy and critical consumption by analyzing textual sentiment to detect potential biases.